 This Spring Survival Guide will be an ongoing Journal entry, with new suggestions added regularly over the next two weeks, so be sure to follow us on Instagram or sign up to our newsletter to know when new entries are made.

-But if you’d like to really go deep into the teachings that Ayurveda has to offer for this time fo the year, sign up to one or both of our upcoming March Ayurvedic online workshops!
+But if you’d like to really go deep into the teachings that Ayurveda has to offer for this time of the year, purchase one or both of our previous seasonal Ayurvedic online workshops.

 KAPHA TIP #1: EAT A SPRING DIET